NCAR/ccpp-framework/doc/CCPPtraining/source/Glossary.rst

       CCPP framework and physics libraries are statistically linked to the executable

    subcycling
-      executing a physics scheme on a shorter timestep than the rest of physics (or the dynamics)
+      executing a physics scheme in a loop with a shorter timestep than the rest of physics (or the dynamics)

    suite
       a collection of physics schemes and interstitial schemes that is known to work well together